 👩🍳 Flavor Combinations

-However, the beauty of a baked brie is its endless potential for variation.
+However, the beauty of a baked brie is its endless potential for variation, from sweet preserves like fig jam to savory toppings such as caramelized onions.
 Consider these add-ons and alternatives:

-- Jam or chutney, such as fig or cranberry, can offer more depth of flavor and sweetness.
+- Jam or chutney, such as fig or cranberry, can offer more depth of flavor and sweetness, and for related tasting notes see sweet pairing flavor profiles.

 - Fresh herbs like rosemary or thyme can infuse the cheese with an earthy essence.